-Department of Psychology Psychology 659 (L01) - Ethics and Professional Issues in Clinical Psychology Winter 2011 - Course Outline

-Instructor: Dr. Keith S. Dobson Lecture Location: Administration Bldg.
-248

-Phone: 403-220-5096 Lecture Days/ Block Week, January 3- 7, 2011;

-Time: 9:00- 4:30 daily

-Email: ksdobson@ucalgary.ca

-Office: Administration 233A

-Office Hours: By appointment
+Psychology 659 (L01) Ethics and Profes ssional Issues in Clinical Ps ychology Winter 2014 Instructor: Keith S. Dobson, Ph.D.
+Lecture Location: Admin.
+Bldg.
+247B Phone: 403- 220-5096 Lecture Days/Time: Т 9:30- 12:20 Email: Office: ksdobson@ucalgary.ca Admin.
+Bldg.
+235A Office Hours: By Appointme ent 0 Admin.
+Diag.
+2007

-Course Description and Goals
+Course Description and Goals:

-This course provides an overview of ethics and professional issues for students who are pursuing training in clinical psychology.
+This course provides an overview of ethics and professional issues for graduate students in clinical psychology.
 Students will read major ethics documents related to the practice of psychology in Canada and Alberta.
 Additionally, the application of ethics documents and other practice guidelines to actual cases will be discussed.
-The regulation of psychology as an independent profession will be covered.
+The regulation of clinical psychology as an independent profession will be covered.
 We will discuss such issues as training models, continuing education, and professional liability.
 Later aspects of the course will focus on applied issues, including confidentiality, right to privacy, informed consent, therapeutic relationship issues, involuntary commitment and social responsibility.
 Special applications of clinical psychology to the medical and legal contexts will be discussed.